wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 -- So, given
 > (:) <$> letterChar <*>  many alphaNumChar

--- After mapping (:) over the value letterChar parsed ('c' in this case) we get the following.
+-- After mapping (:) over the value letterChar parsed ('c' in this case) we get
 > p ((:) 'c') <*> many alphaNumChar

 ```